 PDCA to PCDCA:

-‘C’ should not only check the outcomes of ‘D’ and question for under-achievement, it should also have the ability to inform if the ‘P’ was appropriately defined to trigger/demand innovations.
-I also feel that using ‘C’ for checking the contents ‘P’ and correcting it after the ‘D’ is complete is too late and perhaps a wasteful exercise.
-I therefore recommend a small change in PDCA – We need to modify PDCA to PCDCA.
-I have introduced a ‘C’ after ‘P’ only to check if the plan is audacious (non-linear or non-obvious) enough to demand and deliver innovations.
-If we do this, I think that the process and tools used for ‘P’ would automatically get further enriched.
-In other words, I recommend that before embarking on ‘D’, the project teams should paint a complete picture of the expected outcomes of ‘D’ and test if the outcomes would result in innovation or not and if it meets the expectations of the company.
-If the answer is ‘no’, the team has two choices – continue with the ‘P’, accomplish ‘D’ and deliver the improvement OR revisit the Plan and modify it.
-To understand this even better, let us look at the two key aspects of the ‘Plan’– (1) The plan itself which depends on the problem definition and also the solution chosen by the team to solve the problem.
-This component would majorly decide if the end result would be an innovation or not.
-Let me give an example of how the problem statement could have major impact on the Plan is: The problem statement of ‘cutting the grass efficiently’ would result in very different Plan as compared to the problem of ‘Keeping the grass at the height of 1 inch”.
-The evaluation of this aspect of ‘Plan’ is neither covered explicitly in ‘P’ nor in the ‘C’.
-This is where I have proposed to introduce an extra ‘C’ after ‘P’ (2) Robustness of the plan so that it has a reasonably high probability of getting the desired outcome.
-This aspect is addressed in the PDCA through “Necessity and Sufficiency” checks and hence I don’t recommend any change.
+‘Check’ should not only check the outcomes of ‘Do’ to decide if we should move to ‘Act’ or not, it should also inform if the ‘Plan’ was expected to trigger/demand innovations.
+But verifying the outcomes of ‘Plan’ after ‘Do’ is too late and perhaps a wasteful exercise.
+I therefore recommend a small change in PDCA – We need to introduce a ‘C’ after ‘P’ to check if the plan is audacious (non-linear or non-obvious) enough to demand and deliver innovations.
+By doing this, the process and tools used for making the ‘Plan’ would gradually get enriched.
+In other words, I recommend that before embarking on ‘Do’, the project teams should be able to set the expectations on the outcomes of ‘Do’ in terms of innovation.
+If they think that the outcome will solve the problem but is unlikely to be innovative, it has two choices – continue with the ‘Plan’, followed by ‘Do’ and deliver the improvement OR revisit the Plan and modify it until the Plan is capable to deliver an innovation.
+The Plan depends on the combination of problem definition and the solution chosen by the team.
+The Plan clearly indicates if the result would be an innovation or not.
+Let me give an example of how the problem statement could have major impact on the Plan is: The problem statement of ‘cutting the grass efficiently to a height of 1 inch’ would result in very different Plan as compared to the problem of ‘Keeping the grass at the height of 1 inch”.
+The former will focus on improving the effectiveness of cutting, the later may trigger a method to stop the growth of grass.
+When, how and who evaluates this aspect of ‘Plan’?
+Adding a “Check’ after ‘Plan’ would set the right expectation from the project.
+Look at the three examples of problem statements – train station , Hotel selection and Potholes, which I think are not likely to get captured using PDCA process.

 Sustain focus and interest on Long duration ‘D’

-Similarly I feel that ‘D’ of PCDCAinnovation needs some more tools that will ensure that managers focus and invest on the execution (D) of long haul innovation projects as much as they focus on short haul improvement projects.
+Similarly, I feel that ‘D’ of PCDCAinnovation needs some more tools that will ensure that managers are able (and allowed) to focus and invest (D) on innovation projects that are of longer duration.
 We might need to add more tools related to Risk Assessment and mitigation, Designing new business models, Open Innovation etc. But I am a strong believer that while tools do help and bring efficiency in accomplishing the desired job, it is the behavior which is most critical.
-The behavior decides if one would like to start a journey of innovation or not.
-We need a method that encourages all managers (top to bottom) to start the longer term journey of ‘D’ and sustain it to deliver innovations.
-I do have some suggestions on this and will share in one of my future posts.
+The behavior and body language of leaders and superiors decide if one would like to begin a journey of innovation or not.
+We need a method that encourages all managers (top to bottom) to start the longer-term journey of ‘D’ and sustain it to deliver innovations.
+I have proposed one such method in one of my later posts.